Artist Feature: Faraj Suleiman

 Suleiman’s story, told with humour and self-awareness, reveals a resilient approach to musicianship.
 Performing on stage has become second nature and although he cringes when reliving his first show, he reflects on his musical trajectory with a humble pride and excitement for the future.
 His career has been a great illustration of the saying ‘if at first you don’t succeed, try try again’… and we’re delighted he did.

 A warm thank you to all of those who submitted questions.
-To respect your privacy, we have kept them anonymous.
+To respect some privacy requests, we have kept names anonymous.

 What is your number one, non-negotiable principle that you live by, if you have one?

 You are not gonna like this, but I live believing that “Work first”, the rest comes after.

 You’ve revolutionized what it means to be an Arab/Palestinian musician.
 Who has inspired you to achieve this during the process?

 I really can’t think of someone specific as my inspiration for my work.
 But there are so many stories that we know about musicians who started to play their own music in their small place, they worked hard on developing it and later were proud to take it to the world.

 Why have you chosen this genre of music?